matlab-discord/Matlab-Discord-Bot/msg/mathelp.md

-**This bot has the ability to process MATLAB code in realtime, posting console outputs to the chat.**
+**This bot has the ability to process MATLAB code in Discord, posting console outputs to the chat.**
 > • Certain functions and operations have been restricted to work properly with discord.
 > • Each user has their own individual workspace, allowing you to save variables.

-*Realtime Octave code is also able to be processed in chat.
-See `!rtocthelp` for more instructions*
+*Octave code is also able to be processed in chat.
+See `!octhelp` for more instructions*

 **Related Functions:**
 ```